andy778/EMAX-Tuya/README.md

 ### Serial port 2
 This port is used as a console port and logs what happens on the device.

-Connecting RT232L USB dongle to serialport on the chips gives this output [tuya.log](tuya.log).
+Connecting RT232L USB dongle to [serialport](cabling.png) the chips gives this output [tuya.log](tuya.log).
+Note! it will probably need external power in order to flash new software to it.

 ## Flashing the device
 As there was no EMAX in the list of boards I added orginal_storage.json to [upk.libretiny.eu](https://upk.libretiny.eu/) genrate an yaml file that one can add to Home Assistant and ESPHome.